-The blueprint below was one of many designed and in particular the on-boarding experience for providers workforce, a common pain-point and theme that emerged when visiting providers big and small.
-This service blueprint was used as a discussion point with the Telstra Health product team that enables a clear vision and action plan for a Minimal Viable Service Roadmap.
+The blueprint below was one of many designed and in particular the on-boarding experience for carers, a common pain-point and theme that emerged when visiting provider.
+Our service blueprints was used as a discussion point with the Telstra Health product team that enabled a clear vision and action plan for a Minimal Viable Service Roadmap.

 DESIGNING THE FUTURE SERVICE